Train Warsaw - Berlin prices from $30.69

 Ticket types and facilities from Warsaw to Berlin

-Compare the different ticket types and the facilities provided by EuroCity and PKP when traveling from Warsaw to Berlin.
+Compare the different ticket types and the facilities provided by PKP and Czech Railways when traveling from Warsaw to Berlin.

 Second Class